SharanKalyan/SharanKalyan/README.md

 Welcome to my profile!

 I’m an AI/ML & Data Science professional with 6+ years of hands-on experience, specializing in building end-to-end data management and analytics solutions from raw data ingestion and storage to modeling, visualization, and decision-making systems.
-I currently lead a high-performance data science team of four at a US-based firm as a Senior Team Lead.
+I currently lead a high-performance data science team of four at a US-based firm, Zoominfo, a multinational B2B SaaS company as a Senior Team Lead.

 My work includes designing and implementing complete data pipelines: data collection, validation, transformation, storage (SQL/NoSQL), feature engineering, model development, deployment, and business-facing dashboards.
 Several of these projects focus on operationalizing data for real-world use cases, ensuring scalability, reliability, and measurable business impact.